symfony/symfony-docs/reference/configuration/framework.rst

 **type**: ``boolean`` **default**: ``false``

-When this option is set to ``true``, the regular expressions used in the :ref:`requirements of route parameters <routing-requirements>` will match any UTF-8 character when using ``.``, instead of matching only a single byte.
+When this option is set to ``true``, the regular expressions used in the :ref:`requirements of route parameters <routing-requirements>` will be run using the `utf-8 modifier`_.
+This will for example match any UTF-8 character when using ``.``, instead of matching only a single byte.

 If the charset of your application is UTF-8 (as defined in the :ref:`getCharset() method <configuration-kernel-charset>` of your kernel) it's